 This article was posted on Tuesday, May 21st, 2019 at 8:16 pm and is filed under Countries & Cultures, England, English, Games Around the World, Indonesian, Languages, Made-up Childhood Diseases and Conditions, Malay, Mama Lisa, Maori, The Cooties, Tongan, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply